1. Is it still under warranty?

 4. Pay monthly for a new boiler

 If you can’t afford the upfront boiler replacement cost, some providers will let you pay for it in monthly instalments instead.
 Essentially this is a type of loan – much like how you pay for your mobile phone.
 With a pay monthly deal, you spread the cost of the boiler over a fixed number of months.
 Bear in mind though there’ll be some interest you pay back each month too, so your total cost is likely to come in higher than the original boiler fee.
-Take a look at what’s involved through our provider, BOXT.
+Take a look at BOXT's finance options.

 5. Rent a replacement boiler instead